Defending Your Rights, Advocating Your Freedom: Your Trusted Newmarket Criminal Lawyer.

-How can a criminal defence lawyer help me if I have been convicted of a crime?
+How can a criminal lawyer help me if I have been convicted of a crime?

-What does a criminal defence lawyer do when working on my case?
+What does a criminal lawyer do when working on my case?

 The length of a case is contingent on the evidence brought forth and the severity of the conviction.
 Trials typically take a lengthy amount of time to allow both the prosecution and the defence to build a case and comprise as much evidence as possible.
 When working with a defence lawyer, the process is as followed.